rust-lang/reference/src/expressions/block-expr.md

     }
 }

+// Note: This makes use of the unstable never type which is only available on
+// Rust's nightly channel.
+This is done for illustration purposes.
+It is
+// possible to encounter this scenario in stable Rust, but requires a more
+// convoluted example.
 struct Foo {
     x: !,
 }

+fn make<T>() -> T { loop {} }

 fn diverging_place_read() -> ! {
     let foo = Foo { x: make() };